What‘s the best church size?

 What’s the best shoe size?
 The best dress size?
 The best shirt size?

 A basketball fan might look at Shaquille O’Neal’s mammoth size-22 feet and argue that bigger is better.
-While a fashion designer might look at how well her dress hangs on a Size One model and argue that smaller is better.
+While a fashion designer might look at how a model with tiny feet makes her new clothing line look great and make the case that smaller is the way to go.

-The only way to get the right answer to that question is to ask a better question.
+The only way to get the better answers is to ask better questions.
 It’s not, “what’s the best shoe size?”
 It’s “what’s the best shoe size for your feet?”

 In the same way, the real answer to “what’s the best church size?” is “please, rephrase the question.”

-Size is a far less important factor in measuring church health and success than we’ve made it out to be.
+Before I get to that, it’s important to state that size is a far less important factor in measuring church health and effective ministry than we’ve made it out to be.

-Even this blog, which comes from a small church perspective, isn’t based on the premise that smaller is better.
-It’s about being a champion for churches that are often marginalized because of their size.
+Even this blog, which is dedicated to small churches and their leaders, isn’t based on the premise that smaller is better.
+I just want to be a champion for churches that are often marginalized because of their size.
 Smaller isn’t better.
 It’s just under-represented.